What is a Construction Lien?

 Tampa Construction Lien and Mechanics Lien Law Attorney

-As a Tampa construction lien attorney, Trent Cotney, P.A. has provided many construction companies, general contractors, and subcontractors throughout the State of Florida with effective legal representation and counsel with regards to construction lien law.
+As a Tampa construction lien attorney, Cotney Construction Law has provided many construction companies, general contractors, and subcontractors throughout the State of Florida with effective legal representation and counsel with regards to construction lien law.
 With our extensive knowledge in the construction industry and construction litigation, our practice can help you through the complications and complexity of mechanics lien law.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.